moshabbir-dotcom/Portfolio-Project-4/README.md

 * Click deploy branch.
 (Before final deployment staticfiles were collected via CLI and debug set to "False" in settings.py file.)
 * Once complete the view button will allow the app to be shown in a browser

-The program is set to be deployed automatically after each push from gitpod.
+The program is set to be deployed automatically manually after each push from gitpod as this ensures the website is running before a deployment with minor changes could potentially create an issue.

 ### Credits
 * Django tutorial videos from Codemy.com
 * Bim Williams, Daisy McGirr, Charlie Mallon & Matt Bodden who between them helped me with understanding areas I struggled to grasp.
 * Allauth templates were provided to me by Daisy as my initial ones caused button clicks to go to the wrong urls.
+She also provided me with the code that allowed DEBUG to be true in development and advice on having static files accessed from different sources depending on whether in DEVELOPMENT or not.
 * The bootstrap template came with CSS and JS files which were adapted however bespoke code that was written has been marked seperately in the ActiveNavLink.js file and at the bottom of the style.css file.
 * Business name and treatment offers belong to JA Therapies.
-* Lastly my new mentor Chris Quinn.
+* Lastly my new mentor Chris Quinn who sent me the documentation for white noise.